-Records that are the result of private counselling sessions shall be kept confidential and secure by the Student Success Centre.
+Records that are the result of private shall counselling sessions be kept confidential and secure by the Student Success Centre.
 The Centre retains these confidential records for three years, at which time they are destroyed.
-Access to information contained within these records must be granted by the Director of the Student Affairs, who makes every effort to protect privacy rights unless in his/her professional judgment one or more of the following conditions exists:
+Access to the information contained within these records must be granted by the Director of Student Affairs, who makes every effort to protect privacy rights unless in his/her professional judgment one or more of the following conditions exists: